 Use of Artificial Intelligence software, websites, devices and so forth is strictly prohibited in work for this course.
-This is a blanket prohibition on use of AI in any form.
+This is a blanket prohibition on use of AI in any form for any written assignment, including notes prepared for inclass essays.